 Crossing Great Central Road with a 3 years old

-Laverton – sleepy outback town
+Laverton WA – sleepy outback town

 On the way to Tjukayirla Roadhouse

-Counting wrecks on Great Central Road – day 1 – 104
+Counting wrecks on Great Central Road – day 1 – 104 wrecks counted

-Anyway, we were all having a great time so far.
+Regardless, we were all having a great time so far.
 Marius did not want to give up the wheel.
 I could see that he enjoyed driving.

 I was taking photos and counted car wrecks.
 There were plenty of these on the way and today only we counted exactly 104.
-We could recognize some wrecks were very old, from the 1950s, and some quite fresh, maybe several days old.
+We could recognise some wrecks were very old, from the 1950s, and some quite fresh, maybe several days old.

 Tjukayirla Roadhouse

-We also transferred 40 litres of diesel from the roof cans to the tank.
-The price of diesel in the roadhouse was twice what we paid in Leonora.
 Handling warm diesel is no fun at all.
 Temperatures are high, so when we opened the canisters, it spilt fuel around and the entire spare wheel was wet.

-Counting wrecks on Great Central Road – day 2 – 98
+Counting wrecks on Great Central Road – day 2 – 98 wrecks counted

 Shortly after we arrived at Warburton Roadhouse.
-We were running low on diesel so we refuelled for a price of ‘only’ $2.76 per litre which was the biggest diesel price in our trip so far.
+We were running low on diesel so we refuelled for a price of ‘only’ $2.76 per litre which was the highest diesel price in our trip so far.

 It was only 230 km to our next destination – Warakurna Roadhouse.